 Prepare the Chicken

-Stir in the taco seasoning and tomatoes and bring to a simmer.
+- Stir in the fajita seasoning and tomatoes and bring to a simmer.
 Allow it to cook together for about 2-3 minutes, then remove it from the heat.

 Assemble the Stuffed Peppers